akildunne/lifted-spirits/README.md

 - Create and use external api
 - Render data on page
-- Allow user to move from current page back to home or donut graph of moods overview.
+- Allow user to move from current page back to home.

 #### PostMVP

 - Add a calendar tracker so the user can look for patterns in mood throughout months and see progress.
 - Use local storage to save user specific activites.
+- Provide donut graph of moods overview and progress.

 ## Project Schedule